courselabs/docker/hackathon/README.md

 - the web app should run in 1 container with 0.5 cores and 300MB memory

-- all service should be set to restart if the containers exit
+- all services should be set to restart if the containers exit

 - include a dependency map so the database container starts first, and the web container only starts when the API containers are running.